 Snacks: When you’re hungry, go for something that will nourish you, not chips or candy or cheese.

 What to do: Stuff raw vegetables with nut butter or soy cream cheese or hummus.
 Raw veggies can be used with many different types dips.
 Beans can be mashed or pureed and used as a dip with veggies, or as a sandwich spread or eaten with vegetables as a light meal.

-A whole foods, plant-based diet, along with Buddhist psychology changes everything.
+Whole foods, plant-based eating, along with Buddhist psychology, changes everything.
 It gives you a new way of reasoning, overcoming obstacles, and eliminating impulsive behaviours.